nixnull/agoranomic.github.io/index.md

 As of **December 2020**, there are **17 active players**.
 We're always looking for more!

-Play happens across four mailing lists.
+Play happens across five mailing lists.
 Please subscribe to all of them:

 * [agora-business](http://www.agoranomic.org/cgi-bin/mailman/listinfo/agora-business)
   ([public